hannahchan/Scaffold.Service/Scaffold/README.md

 Scaffold is an opinionated template of a Web API built using ASP.NET Core.
 It is intended to be used as an example for, or as a bootstrap to, the development of other Web APIs and aims to address some common concerns when building microservices using Web APIs in ASP.NET Core.
 Scaffold is an example of a [Tailored Service Template](https://www.thoughtworks.com/radar/techniques/tailored-service-templates).

+## Getting Started

+Before you start developing Scaffold, please read our [Getting Started](Docs/GettingStarted.md) guide.
+It outlines what you need to install on your local machine as well as how to build, test and run the project.

 ## Features

 Scaffold aims to make developing the following features in your next Web API or microservice a little bit more easier.